 Upon completion, you will have a good understanding of international trade and investment theories and recent developments in the world economy and their consequence on issues related to developing countries and emerging markets.
-You will be able to analyse the determinants of trade and investment, to measure the impact of trade and investment and to provide evidence-based policy advice that fits development strategies Pre-requisites:
+You will be able to analyse the determinants of trade and investment, to measure the impact of trade and investment and to provide evidence-based policy advice that fits development strategies.

-The course requires basic knowledge of Microsoft Excel through the test provided by European Computer Driving License or ISS-9206.
+The course requires basic knowledge of Microsoft Excel.
 Knowledge of the statistical software STATA as a tool for handling data as well as carrying out empirical analysis is a plus.